G. Love & Special Sauce

 G. Love & Special Sauce is an American rock band from Philadelphia.
 They are known for their unique, "sloppy", and "laid back" sound that encompasses blues, hip hop, rock, and soul.
-The band features Garrett Dutton, better known as G. Love; Jeffrey Clemens on drums; and Jim Prescott on bass.
+The band features Garrett Dutton, better known as G. Love; Chuck Treece on drums; and Jim Prescott on bass.

 History

-The band formed in January 1993, when Dutton was performing at a Boston bar, The Tam O'Shanter.
-There he met drummer Jeffrey Clemens.
-Dutton and Clemens began working as a duo, and were joined a few months later by bassist Jim Prescott, and became the house band at The Plough and Stars in Cambridge, Massachusetts.
+The band formed in January 1993, when Dutton was performing at a Boston bar, The Tam O'Shanter, and met drummer Jeffrey Clemens.
+Beginning as a duo, they were joined a few months later by bassist Jim Prescott, and became the house band at The Plough and Stars in nearby Cambridge, Massachusetts.
 In 1994, they released their self-titled debut album on Okeh Records.
 On the strength of the single "Cold Beverage", due in part to the song's rotation on MTV, the album nearly went gold.
 Trying to capitalize on the success of the album, the group subsequently toured heavily, eventually landing a spot on the H.O.R.D.E. tour.

 In 1995, they released their follow-up album Coast to Coast Motel.
 Although it did not sell as well as the first album, it is considered by many critics as the stronger of the two.
 On tour following the release of the second album, the group nearly broke up, due to disagreements about the group's finances.
 Deciding on a hiatus the three members went their separate ways, working on various side projects.